How Are Auto Insurance Premiums Calculated?

 Insurance History

-If you have had a lapse in insurance coverage at any time in the last five years—including for non-payment of premium—expect your rates to skyrocket.
-Insurers view potential customers who have had insurance lapses as high-risk policyholders and most will not offer them their lowest rate plans.
+If you have had a lapse in insurance coverage at any time in the past five years—including for non-payment of premium—expect your rates to skyrocket.
+Insurers view potential customers who have had insurance lapses as high-risk policyholders, and most will not offer them their lowest rate plans.
 Similarly, many insurance companies will not offer their lowest rate programs to potential customers who have recently maintained liability coverage limits below the 100/300/50 level.

 Where You Live

 Some localities present more chances for accidents, experience a higher incidence of auto theft and vandalism, or have higher repair costs or medical and legal charges than others.
-These differences sometimes result in higher auto insurance rates in some parts of the area than in others.
+These differences sometimes result in far higher auto insurance rates in some parts of the Washington area than in others.

 The Car You Drive

-Insurance companies charge more for insurance on cars that are relatively expensive to replace and repair, or prone to damage and theft.
+Insurance companies charge more for insurance on vehicles that are relatively expensive to replace and repair, or prone to damage and theft.
 Some companies charge extra for, or refuse to insure, high-performance cars because their owners may be less responsible than other drivers.

 How Much You Drive